 - Leave for Research or Thematic Transition (CRCT)

-Any teacher-researcher (professor and lecturer) is entitled to request a leave for research or thematic transition, that is:
+Any teacher-researcher (professor and associate professor) is entitled to request a leave for research or thematic transition, that is:

 - As a part of a division of the National Council of Universities (CNU) in which an annual CRCT quota is determined by decree, granted upon proposal by the relevant divisions of the National council of universities.